 DR. FREUD: "Well Bart, in your case, the consequences of a Type II error seem to be more severe than a Type I error.
 So you're doing exactly what you should be by raising the alpha level."

 DR. FREUD: "Absolutely!
 Now how about a little hug?"

 The Bickersons embraced, overjoyed at finally understanding the alpha level.

 BETTY: “I’m so glad I suggested coming here!”

 BART: “Me, too!
 But, actually, didn't I suggest coming here?”

 BETTY: “No, Bart, I’m sure it was my idea.”

 Most of the time, you can leave the default alpha level (0.05) alone.
 Unless you’re in a situation like Betty or Bart.

 If you need statistical therapy, check out the Minitab Assistant (open Minitab and choose Assistant).
 It’s like having a statistical therapist built right into the analysis itself.

-If you'd prefer a real, live statistical therapist to personally help you design or analyze your quality improvement project, check out Mentoring by Minitab trainers.
+If you'd prefer a real, live statistical therapist to personally help you design or analyze your quality improvement project, check out our statistical consulting service.